isomerpages/moe-kuochuanprespri/_departments/English Department.md

 **Read for Books @ KCPPS** <br>
 Link: [https://www.nationalreadingmovement.sg/readfest/readforbooks](https://www.nationalreadingmovement.sg/readfest/readforbooks)

-**Reading Support Programme**<br>
+**Reading Support Programmes**<br>
-This programme includes **Learning Support (LSP) and Reading Remediation** **Programmes (RRP)**, which provides pupils with basic learning foundational skills through phonemic awareness, word attack strategies and extensive reading.
-In partnership with reading volunteers from the Standard Chartered Bank, the school has arranged for additional support for reluctant readers under the KCPPS-StanChart Reading Programme since 2013.
+The **Learning Support Programme (LSP) and Reading Remediation Programmes (RRP)** develop pupils' foundational reading skills through phonemic awareness, word attack strategies and extensive reading.
+In partnership with volunteers from the Standard Chartered Bank, the school has arranged for additional support for reluctant readers under the KCPPS-StanChart Reading Programme since 2013.

 **EL ShowTime** <br>
 This is an annual event for Primary 1 and 2 pupils to showcase their talents and oral skills as they enunciate clearly, sing, act and dance on stage to an audience of peers and parents.